 Gluten is the catchall name for a protein that's found in wheat.
 Foods from rye bread to pasta have gluten content, as well as foods you wouldn't suspect, like some salad dressings or even your favorite beer.
-Gluten acts like a natural glue to hold certain foods together.
+Gluten acts as a natural glue to hold certain foods together.

 Many people can consume gluten without any negative effects.
 Others are gluten-sensitive or gluten-intolerant.
 Their bodies go into attack mode when they eat anything containing gluten.